wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-4.&emsp;Teaching and learning are your greatest strengths now, because teaching and learning enable you to change your mind and help others to change others’ minds.
+4. Teaching and learning are your greatest strengths now, because teaching and learning enable you to change your mind and help others to change others’ minds.
 <sup>2</sup>Refusing to change your mind will not prove that the separation has not occurred.
 <sup>3</sup>The dreamer who doubts the reality of dreamer’s dream while dreamer is still dreaming is not really healing dreamer’s split mind.
 <sup>4</sup>You dream of a separated ego and believe in a world that rests upon a separated ego.